-At one time Dubai Creek was the centre of the pear diving trade in The Gulf, when it was called The Persian Gulf.
+At one time Dubai Creek was the centre of the pearl diving trade in The Gulf, when it was called The Persian Gulf.
 The industry was decimated by the growth of the cultured pearl from the Far East.

-The cargo dhows seem to mainly carry cargoes of white goods, car tyres, furniture and other bulky items.
+These days the cargo dhows seem to mainly carry cargoes of white goods, car tyres, furniture and other bulky items.